Aminmohammadali/LMGS-Lattice-Based-Message-Linkable-Group-Signatures-in-Vehicular-Ad-Hoc-Networks/README.md

 - Signature generation and verification are handled by `Group_sig_unified.py`.
 - The RSU or any other entity can verify signatures using the public parameters.
 - Signing and verification processes can be executed independently.

+## Setup Library

+First, you need to set up the **LaZer library**.
+For installation and instructions, please refer to the official repository: [LaZer on GitHub](https://github.com/lazer-crypto/lazer)